Learning to Predict Vehicle Trajectories with Model-based Planning: Experiments

-\textbf{Dataset.} Argoverse motion forecasting dataset \cite{chang2019argoverse} contains over $324$K data sequence collected in traffic scenarios from Pittsburgh and Miami, which is split into $205942$ sequences for training, $39472$ sequences for validation, and $78143$ sequences for testing.
-The training, validation, and test sets are taken from disjoint parts of the cities such that there is no geographical overlap.
-Each sequence lasts for $5$ seconds, containing the centroid locations of each tracked object sampled at $10$Hz, in which one tracked vehicle that follows relatively complex trajectories (such as changing lanes, navigating intersections, and turning) is marked as the prediction target.
-The objective is to predict a target vehicle's locations 3 seconds into the future, given an initial 2-second observation.
-The last 3 seconds of the test set are held out, so the model performance on that could only be assessed on the Argoverse official server.
-In addition to vehicle trajectories, the dataset provides an interface for accessing static map information, including lane centerlines and their connectivity.
+\textbf{Dataset.} Argoverse~\cite{chang2019argoverse} is one of the largest publicly available motion forecasting datasets, which contains over $324$K data sequence collected from complex urban driving scenarios.
+The training, validation, and test sets are taken from disjoint parts of the cities.
+Each sequence lasts for $5$ seconds, containing the centroid locations of each tracked agent sampled at $10$ Hz, in which one vehicle with relatively complex motion is marked as the prediction target.
+The objective is to predict its locations 3 seconds into the future, given an initial 2-second observation.